johanthoren/bibcal/README.md

 ## System requirements

-There are pre-build binaries for recent version of any x86_64 OS listed below:
+There are pre-built binaries for recent version of any x86_64 OS listed below:

 - Linux
 - MacOS (it runs just fine on Apple Silicon using Rosetta 2)
 - Windows

+There are also pre-built binaries for Apple Silicon, but these are built locally on my M1 Mac and not built automatically by Github.

 The file bibcal-all.jar can be run by java on any OS: